Donguri Ghibli Store Japan 1

 Already visited

-Donguri is the Japanese name of Studio Ghibli’s official stores mainly located in Japan.
+Donguri is the Japanese name of Studio Ghibli’s official merchandise stores mainly located in Japan.
 Aside the "Mamma Aiuto" shop in Ghibli Museum, the animation studio partnered with Benelic Group to create a store chain quasi-exclusively dedicated to the brand’s by-products.

 As much as we are huge fans of Ghibli, we know that getting hold of official merchandise can be difficult.
 That’s why trips to Japan are the perfect opportunity to stock up on all the brand's goodies.

-Prices may seem expensive, but they are usually in line with selling prices in other types of official shops (such as Jump Shop).
+Prices may seem expensive, but they are usually in line with commercial prices in other types of official shops (such as Jump Shop).
 What is really expensive is buying from unofficial resellers, especially on eBay, as they often add a hefty mark-up.

-Shops List in Japan
+Shop List in Japan

 At the time of writing, there were 40 Donguri stores in Japan: